favy-codez/Web3Ladies-Group6/README.md

 ## Web3Ladies-Group-six
-We were asked to re-create a Slack's landing page.
+We were asked to re-create Slack's landing page.

 Welcome! 👋
 Thanks for checking out our Project.